 Staff Contact: Dr R.A.J.
-Ford
+Ford SS L2 T2

-Prerequisites: As for MECH1300 Engineering Mechanics 1 Notes: Excluded MECH0360, MECH1300.
+Prerequisites: As for MECH1300 Engineering Mechanics 1 Note/s: Excluded MECH0360, MECH1300.
+This is a servicing subject taught within courses offered by other schools and faculties.

 Composition and resolution of forces, laws of equilibrium.
 Friction.
-Statics of rigid bars, pin-jointed frames and beams.
+Statics of rigid bars, pinjointed frames and beams.
 Simple states of stress.
 Statics of fluids.
-Rectilinear motion, curvilinear motion using rectangular and natural co-ordinates.
+Rectilinear motion, curvilinear motion using rectangular and natural coordinates.
 Simple rotation.
 Equations of motion.
 Work, energy and power.
 Impulse and momentum.